qdu-bioinfo/Phylo-Spec/README.md

 ### b.
 Unclassified status

-The species contains unclassified cases (e.g., "xxx_Unclassified_xxx" or "xxx_unclassified_xxx").
-And you need to enter the "-taxo" taxonomy table additionally.
+The species contains unclassified cases (e.g., "xxx_Unclassified_xxx").
+And you need to enter the "-taxo" taxonomy table additionally.Phylo-Spec automatically and dynamically classifies virtual nodes using a more advanced taxonomy
 Saved taxonomy.csv and phylogeny.nwk in "./database" (e.g., 16S and WGS)

 | example | s__Clostridia_bacterium | s__unclassified | ...  | Group   |